 Coming in as the fifth best is El Cerrito.

-According to online reports, Irvine is quickly becoming one of the more affluent suburbs in the Riverside area, meaning you need to get in soon.
+According to online reports, Laguna Hills is quickly becoming one of the more affluent suburbs in the Riverside area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Walnut.
+The 7th best suburb on our list goes to Irvine.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Brea.
+And rounding out the top ten for 2019 is Claremont.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Riverside ‘Burbs of 2019